seif-y/PokeBuilder/README.md

 ### Running in Production

 In production, the backend will serve a static build of the frontend website.
-To build the frontend and run it through the backend, use the following commands from the project's root directory:
+By default, the frontend and backend will both run on port 3001 in production To build the frontend and run it through the backend, use the following commands from the project's root directory:

 ```console
 npm run build --prefix frontend